angular-data-grid/angular-data-grid.github.io/README.md

 ```

 ### Custom Filters
-If you need use some custom filters (f.e. filter by first letter), you must add filter-by to specify property name, which you want filtering and add ng-model property.
-Then create in gridOptions.customFilters variable named as it ng-model value and contain filtering function.
+If you need use some custom filters (f.e. filter by first letter), you must add `filter-by` to specify property name, which you want filtering and add `ng-model` property.
+Then create in `gridOptions.customFilters` variable named as `ng-model` value and contain filtering function.
 Filtering function accept items, value, predicate arguments and must return filtered array.

 ```javascript